hipptee/hipptee.com/README.md

 Repo for https://hipptee.com

 We're an online Merchant with a focus **bitcoin** and cryptocurrency.
 We currently accept bitcoin, ethereum, dogecoin, litecoin, monero, dash, dogecoin, neo, verge, bitcoincash, digibyte, decred, zcash, and fiat, for you weirdos.

+In this repo you'll fine assets we've created for use in our shop, along with some of the things that make it work under the hood.

+Please use the issue template to request a new currency, design, or to submit any issues you have with the site.

+Cheers,

+Hipptee Team